International Firefighters' Day: A Tribute to Past, Present, and All Those on the Frontline

 Over the past few months, and for some time to come, our world has been turned upside-down with the COVID-19 pandemic.
 We are fortunate to have frontline heroes on our side, fighting for our safety and wellbeing.

-In acknowledgement of International Firefighters' Day, we wanted to acknowledge the many current firefighters that work for us, as several of our investigators are also still part of active fire or police administration.
+In acknowledgment of International Firefighters' Day, we wanted to acknowledge the many current firefighters that work for us, as several of our investigators are also still part of active fire or police administration.
 However, our thanks extend well beyond our current employees to all of the frontline workers who are risking their lives to keep our world safe and return us back to normalcy.
 To the healthcare workers and first responders, to the people delivering mail, to those stocking grocery store shelves or keeping our gas stations open, and all others fighting for us day in and day out, thank you for all you do.
 We cannot do this without you.

 A Firefighter's Inspiration